angelperezleon/pi-hole-yt-blocks.sh/README.md

 **_pi-hole-yt-blocks.sh_** is design to run on systems that already have pi-hole installed.
 - https://github.com/pi-hole/pi-hole/

-pi-hole-yt-blocks.sh main purpose is to STOP all discovered/known yt Ads sub-domains used in the youtube videos you watch, the script will instantly set the block.
+pi-hole-yt-blocks.sh main purpose is to STOP all discovered/known yt Ads sub-domains in the youtube videos you watch, the script will instantly set the block.
 Will also restart/reload the db in use after its applied.

 # pi-hole-yt-blocks.sh for YouTube Ad blocking:
 - https://github.com/angelperezleon/pi-hole-yt-blocks.sh